O1sims/jARIMA/README.md

 ## Overview

-This a Java-based web application that develops a allows a user to run .
+This a web application that develops an auto ARIMA function in Java based on the article by [Hyndman and Khandakar, 2008](https://www.jstatsoft.org/article/view/v027i03/v27i03.pdf) and implementation in [R](https://www.rdocumentation.org/packages/forecast/versions/8.4/topics/auto.arima).

 ## Technology stack

-The Java web application uses [Springboot](https://www.djangoproject.com/) as the backend framework, [R]() as the comparable analytics engine with the daemonised [Rserve]() client to process time series data and [Angular](https://angular.io/) as the frontend framework.
+The Java web application uses [Springboot](https://www.djangoproject.com/) as the backend framework, [R](https://www.r-project.org/) as the comparable analytics engine with the daemonised [Rserve](https://www.rforge.net/Rserve/) client to process time series data and [Angular](https://angular.io/) as the frontend framework.
 Documentation of the RESTful API service is handled by [Swagger](https://swagger.io/).
 Development is done within a [Docker](https://www.docker.com/).

 ## Building the application